Skip to content

 The Lost Art of Commitment: Be Different, Follow Through!

-On a beautiful autumn day, almost twelve years ago, my husband and I married in a small country church packed with people.
+On a beautiful autumn day in 2009, my husband and I pledged our commitment to each other in a small country church packed with people.

 Good times!